ttlew/conversation/tutorial-slots-complex.md

 ```
 {: codeblock}

-## Step 5: Prevent Found responses from displaying when they aren't needed
-{: #prevent-found-responses}

-Now that you have confirmation responses for slot values, and you ask for everything at once, you might notice that the individual slot responses are displayed before the confirmation slot response is displayed, which can appear repetitive to users.
+1. Now that you have confirmation responses for slot values, and you ask for everything at once, you might notice that the individual slot responses are displayed before the confirmation slot response is displayed, which can appear repetitive to users.
 Edit the slot found responses to prevent them from being displayed under certain conditions.

 1. Replace the `true` condition that is specified in the JSON snippet for the last conditional response in the @sys-date slot with `!($time && $guests)`.
 For example: